Foreign Intelligence Surveillance Act: With a court order

 Alternatively, the government may seek a court order permitting the surveillance using the FIS court.
 This is called the traditional intelligence collection, because it is "the targeted monitoring of a suspected clandestine operative of a foreign power."
 Approval of a FISA application requires the court find probable cause that the target of the surveillance be a "foreign power" or an "agent of a foreign power" inside the United States and that the places at which surveillance is requested is used or will be used by that foreign power or its agent.
 In addition, the court must find that the proposed surveillance meet certain "minimization requirements" for information pertaining to U.S. persons.
-If the foreign power's suspected agent communicates with Americans, the communications of citizens of the United States are incidentally intercepted even though they are not the targets of the surveillance.
+If the foreign power's suspected agent communicates with Americans, the communications of U.S. citizens are incidentally intercepted even though they are not the targets of the surveillance.

 Depending on the type of surveillance, approved orders or extensions of orders may be active for 90 days, 120 days, or a year.
 FISA warrants require renewal depending on the type of surveillance and type of warrant either every 90 days (if targeting a U.S. person) or 120 days (if targeting a non-U.S. person).